gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 ## Graphormer
 ### Centrality Encoding

-In a sequence modeling task, Attention captures the semantic correlations between the nodes (tokens).
+In a sequence modelling task, Attention captures the semantic correlations between the nodes (tokens).
 The goal of this encoding is to capture the most important nodes in the graph.
 Let's take an example.
 Say we want to compare airports and find which one is the largest.